Skip to content

 III.
 The Transmutation

-Once the runes are set, transmute the configuration into Systemd units.
+Once the Runes are set, transmute the configuration into Systemd units.
 This command reads your Codex, generates the native Quadlet files, and reloads the daemon.

 lychd bind